PAIR-Systems-Inc/devcontainer-codespace/next.md

    **SAVE THE ID**

-### Testing the CLI
+### Testing the Queries

-The next major step is to actually test the CLI.
+The next major step is to upload content into memory so it can  be queried.
 To do this, we will first upload a PDF and store it in memory.
 After that, we will run some queries.
 Follow the directions below:

 1. **Begin by creating a memory.** In this case, I will be using this PDF, which I recommend you use as well for testing: